 Our travel priorities, now that we’re in our third year of RVing, have shifted yet again – and that’s fine with us!
 One of the many beautiful things about RV life is being able to add new experiences as you see fit.

 What inspired this new level of “how small can you go”?
-Well, we want to hit some of our favorite urban areas again, stealth camp/driveway surf near friends and family more often, drop into more places last-minute without reservations, explore parts of Mexico and Canada, and squeeze into the kinds of cozy little campgrounds and parking areas that we couldn’t fit previously.
+Well, we want to hit some of our favorite urban areas again, stealth camp/driveway surf near friends and family more often, drop into more places last-minute without reservations, and squeeze into the kinds of cozy little campgrounds and parking areas that we couldn’t fit previously.

 Ultimately, our hearts yearned to live even more simply and compactly when we travel.
 Someday we may backpack around the world, so this is a step in that direction to see how little we can live with.
 We look forward to testing the limits of our already minimalistic lives, and making more spontaneous travel and life decisions than we have been.

 Additional benefits to van life:

 - Overall size – just under 21′, with no towed car, so only one engine to maintain and we fit in a normal parking spot most places.